Ryppone/odin-recipes/README.md

-My first real Odin Project, with pure HTML.
+My first Odin project, with HTML and basic styling with CSS.